AllanWang/KAU/core/README.md

 # Debounce

 Debouncing is a means of throttling a function so that it is called no more than once in a given instance of time.
-An example where you'd like this behaviour is the searchview; you want to deliver search results quickly, but you don't want to update your response with each new character.
+An example where you'd like this behaviour is the searchview: you want to deliver search results quickly, but you don't want to update your response with each new character.
 Instead, you can wait until a user finishes their query, then search for the results.